top of page

 Pronouns: She/Her

 Hannah Yackley is a Licensed Professional Counselor and a graduate from Ashland Theological Seminary with a Master of Arts in Clinical Mental Health Counseling.
 She has experience working with groups and individuals including adults, adolescents, and children over the age of ten on a variety of concerns including: Anxiety, depression, PTSD, communication issues, boundaries, conflict management, self-esteem, and grief among other mental health concerns.
-She has received some training in DBT and sand tray therapy, and she is partially trained in EMDR.
+She has received some training in parts work, sand tray therapy, and DBT, and she is fully trained in EMDR.
 Please note that Hannah wears a KN95 mask and has an air purifier running in her office.
 Clients are welcome to do whatever they need to in order to feel most comfortable.
 Hannah is passionate about collaborating with her clients to find the treatment goals, counseling environment, and counseling process that works best for each person.
-Hannah is under the supervision of Megan Miranda, Ph.D, IMFT-S, LPCC-S, F.1400021-SUPV, E.1200639-SUPV
+Hannah is under the supervision of Elizabeth Molla Ph.D., LPCC-S, IMFT-S., E.1300249-SUPV, F.1800037-SUPV

 Kelley Rohr